 |Lagan Towpath||21 miles (34 km)||This cycle and walking route follows the towpath of the River Lagan from Belfast to Lisburn along National Cycle Network routes 9 and 93.
 It's a nice surfaced path making it ideal for families or anyone looking for a safe traffic free ride.|

-You start off in the centre of Belfast and head south west passing Ormeau Park and Belvoir Forest Park before coming to the lovely Lagan Valley Regional Park.
+You start off in the centre of Belfast and head south west passing Ormeau Park, Lady Dixon Park and Belvoir Park Forest before coming to the lovely Lagan Valley Regional Park.
 In this park there are a variety of habitats including wet meadows, ponds, mixed beech woodland and attractive parkland.